mindplay-dk/boxy/README.md

 ```

 You can override component factory functions as well, at any time; note that
-overriding a service creation function is only possible before the service
+overriding a service creation function is only possible until the service
-is initialized - an attempted override after initialization will generate
+is initialized - an attempted override after initialization will cause
 an exception.